softmatterlab/OpticalTweezersTutorial/sec_4_3_microrheology_ruben/README.md

 at different frequencies by a sinusoidal motion of the optical trap.
 The peaks are located at the imposed frequencies fd.
-Inset: exemplary time evolution of the perturbative force at fd = 1 Hz (thick solid line) and resulting particle position (thin solid line) (b) Numerical values of the storage (red circles) and loss (blue saures) modulus obtained by means of Equations (18) and (23).
-The dotted and dashed lines depict the corresponding curves shown in  the previous figure obtained by Passive Microrheology
+Inset: exemplary time evolution of the perturbative force at fd = 1 Hz (thick solid line) and resulting particle position (thin solid line) (b) Numerical values of the storage (red circles) and loss (blue saures) modulus.
+The dotted and dashed lines depict the corresponding curves shown in  the previous figure obtained by Passive Microrheology.

 ![alt text](https://github.com/LauraPerezG/tweezers_AOP_tutorial/blob/merge_26nov_ales_lau/sec_4_3_microrheology_ruben/figures/3_Active_mic_sinusoidal.jpg
 "Storeage and loss")